ARCX Covered Call Strategy

 Frequently asked questions

-A covered call on ARCX is the covered call strategy applied to ARCX (etf).
+- A covered call on ARCX is the covered call strategy applied to ARCX (etf).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With ARCX etf trading near $19.21, the strikes shown on this page are snapped to the nearest listed ARCX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ARCX etf at $18.34 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ARCX chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the ARCX covered call priced on this page is roughly $15.71 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the ARCX covered call priced on this page is roughly $15.34 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current ARCX market-implied 1-standard-deviation expected move is approximately 44.92%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The ARCX market-implied 1-standard-deviation expected move in the same options snapshot is approximately 42.57%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.